Châteaumeillant

 Châteaumeillant (/fr/; Chastèlmelhan) is a commune in the Cher department in the Centre-Val de Loire region of France, comprising a small town and several hamlets in the valley of the small river Sinaise, about 40 mi south of Bourges.

+Climate

+On average, Châteaumeillant experiences 59.6 days per year with a minimum temperature below 0 C, 1.5 days per year with a minimum temperature below -10 C, 4.3 days per year with a maximum temperature below 0 C, and 22.9 days per year with a maximum temperature above 30 C. The record high temperature was 42.2 C on June 21, 2026, while the record low temperature was -20.9 C on January 16, 1985.